unmrds/cc-version-control/github_desktop/using_rstudio_vc.md

 1. From the *Current repository* tab, select *Add -\> Add existing repository*.
 2. In the window that opens up, select *Choose...* and navigate to the RStudio project directory we just created.
 Remember that it has already been initialized as a Git repository.
 3. Once selected, click *Add repository*.
 4. Once the repository opens in the desktop app, note that we can view the changes and history here, too.
+The layout is different from what we see in the Git tool in RStudio, but the history and any current changes should be the same.
 5. Click the tab to *Publish repository*.
 Add a description and update other settings as appropriate.
 6. When ready, click the *Publish repository* button again.
 7. View the repository on GitHub to confirm that everything worked.
 Check the *.gitignore* file in GitHub to verify that the *data* directory is listed.